 The main difference between the plans is that with StartUp you can only host 1 website.
 GrowBig comes with more server resources (= faster loading website), you also receive priority support, 30 daily backups (instead of just 1 with StartUp) and dynamic caching (instead of just static caching with StartUp).

 The GoGeek plan comes with 4 times more server resources and you can create a staging site.
 You also get premium website backup and restore services, as well as free PCI compliance.

-Want to know what the key differences are between the StartUp, GrowBig and GoGeek packages?
+Want to know what the key differences are between the StartUp, GrowBig, and GoGeek hosting packages?

-Here is a comparison of StartUp vs. GrowBig plan, and GrowBig vs. GoGeek plan.
+Here is a comparison of StartUp vs. GrowBig, and GrowBig vs. GoGeek.